MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/manage-create-web-dashboard-custom.md

     ![New dashboard canvas](./media/create-web-dashboard-alerts/web-console-new-dashboard-04.png)

 8. Select **Custom Widget** from the **Select Widget** drop-down list.
-9. In the Custom widget pane, select criteria for the widget adding the HTML code using one of the earlier exmaples, to visualize monitoring data in one of the supported chart visualizations.
+9. In the Custom widget pane, select criteria for the widget adding the HTML code using one of the earlier examples, to visualize monitoring data in one of the supported chart visualizations.

     ![Configure the Custom widget for dashboard](./media/create-web-dashboard-custom/web-console-new-dashboard-custom.png)

-10. Complete the configuration by providing a **Name**, **Description** and **Widget reefresh interval** (default interval is 5 minutes) for the widget.
+10. Complete the configuration by providing a **Name**, **Description**, and **Widget reefresh interval** (default interval is 5 minutes) for the widget.
 Click **Save Widget** to save your new dashboard.

 After the widget has been created, it displays the output of the HTLM code.